-- Use of the seat heater for a long period of time while the engine is not running can cause battery discharge. - When cleaning the seat, do not use benzine, paint thinner, or any similar materials.
+Use of the seat heater for a long period of time while the engine is not running can cause the battery to discharge.

 Rear seats

 Seatbelts provide maximum restraint when the occupant sits well back and upright in the seat.
 Do not put cushions or any other materials between occupants and seatbacks or seat cushions.
 If you do so, the risk of sliding under the lap belt and of the lap belt sliding up over the abdomen will increase, and both can result in serious internal injury or death.